Downtown Parking

 Diamond Parking Service

-Diamond Parking Service operates eight parking locations around downtown billings that offer daily and monthly parking options.
+Diamond Parking Service operates nine parking locations around downtown billings that offer daily and monthly parking options.
 Please visit their website: Diamond Parking Service for more information.
 Please note prominently posted signs in each lot that include payment instructions.

 Parking Enforcement